 Largest Abandoned Factory in the World: The Packard Factory, Detroit

 Packard was once a premier nameplate in the United States, mentioned in the same breath as Duesenberg, Cadillac, Pierce-Arrow, and Lincoln.
 The crown jewel for Packard was the Packard Factory, a 3.5 million square-foot complex sprawling across 35 acres.
-Operations were so expansive, at one point the plant boasted 75% of the entire world’s automotive production.

 In the years following World War II, the Packard Motor Car Company struggled to keep pace with the larger automakers that had been buying-up the smaller companies to form “the Big Three.”
 Those not part of the Big Three had to merge to stay competitive: Kaiser and Willys formed Kaiser-Willys, Nash and Hudson formed American Motors, and Packard joined forces with Studebaker.
 The experiment was short-lived, however, and Packard plunged into bankruptcy soon after.